Girish-K01/jigs-crypto-code-repo/README.md

 # **JIGS: A Modular Parallel Encryption and Authentication Pipeline for Secure Messaging**

 ## **Overview**
-JIGS (Jointly Integrated Guard System) is a **hybrid secure messaging architecture** designed to balance security and efficiency.
+JIGS (jigsaw) is a **hybrid secure messaging architecture** designed to balance security and efficiency.
 It leverages:
 - **ECDH key exchanges** for forward secrecy
 - **Nonce-based AES-128 encryption** for data confidentiality
 - **Parallel processing** to improve performance